 In response to this all too common dilemma, Maria developed the Dialogue Road Map.

-Applications for the Dialogue Road Map training course starting in 2022 is now open!
+Applications for the Dialogue Road Map training course starting in 2022 are now closed

 To keep updated with news about next year’s course then please contact us here.